Synthetic Turf Installation: A Step-by-Step Guide

 First things first, you need a clean slate.
 Start by clearing the entire installation area of any existing grass, weeds, rocks, or roots.
 Once the ground is clear, measure the space carefully to determine exactly how much turf you’ll need.
 Our turf typically comes in 15-foot-wide rolls, so planning your layout ahead of time can help minimize waste and the number of seams.
 Mark the perimeter of your project and be sure to cap or remove any sprinklers you won’t be using.
 This initial prep work is the foundation for everything that follows, so don’t rush it.

-Step 2: Install and Compact the Base
+Step 2: Lay and Compact Your Base Layer

 With your area cleared, it’s time to build the base.
 Excavate about three to four inches of soil from the entire area.
 As you dig, create a gentle slope, around a 2% grade, leading away from buildings to ensure proper drainage.
 Next, lay down a 2.5 to 3-inch layer of a 3/4-inch base rock.
 Lightly wet the rock and use a plate compactor to pack it down until it’s firm and stable, aiming for 90% compaction.
 Finish by adding a 1 to 1.5-inch layer of decomposed granite on top, then wet and compact it just like the base rock.
 This solid, permeable foundation is what gives your turf its stability and drainage capabilities, which is especially important for systems like our AQUAMAXX® line.